ousiax/ousiax.github.io/_posts/2017-02-28-enumerations-in-c-language.md

 enum fruit {grape, cherry, lemon, kiwi};
 ```

-That example defines an enumeration, `fruit`, which contains four constant integer values, `grape`, `cherry`, `lemon` and `kiwi`, whose values are, by default, 0, 1, 2, and 3, repectively.
+That example defines an enumeration, `fruit`, which contains four constant integer values, `grape`, `cherry`, `lemon` and `kiwi`, whose values are, by default, 0, 1, 2, and 3, respectively.
 You can also specify one or more of the values explicitly:

 ```c
 enum more_fruit {banana = -17, apple, bluberry, mango};